 One of the most humbling experiences in Rome is standing beneath Michelangelo’s Sistine ceiling.
 The pure enormity of the work and the impression it leaves upon you is hard to forget.
-The history of the paintings within the chapel are rife with bickering, jealousy, and betrayal which is why we wanted to put together the Top 10 Vatican Sistine Chapel Facts.
+The history of the paintings within the chapel are rife with bickering, jealousy, and betrayal which is why we wanted to put together 10 amazing facts about the Vatican Sistine Chapel.

-Check out the Sistine Chapel facts and history below, and then come see the real thing on our Vatican Sistine Chapel at Night Private Tour!
-You will skip the line and once inside, your art historian guide will transform a vast warehouse into a magical delight crowned by Michelangelo’s breathtaking frescoes in the Sistine Chapel.
+The Sistine Chapel is one of the most visited and valued historic sites in Rome.
+Check out the Vatican Sistine Chapel facts and history below, and then come see the real thing on our Vatican Sistine Chapel at Night Private Tour!
+Not only you will skip the line but once inside your art historian guide will transform a vast warehouse into a magical delight crowned by Michelangelo's breathtaking frescoes in the Sistine Chapel.

 Did you know that the Sistine Chapel was built by a Pope named Pope Sixtus the IV, hence the name Sistine Chapel?

 Sistine Chapel Fact #2: